AICoE/elyra-aidevsecops-tutorial/README.md

 If you don't have a GitHub token, you can create one following GitHub docs: [create GitHub token](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token).

-## 7. Create a first release and image of your project
+## 6. Create a first release and image of your project

-## Use automated pipelines and benefit from AI and bots
+The folowing sub-sections of step 6 can be performed only if you have set your project with your pipelines.
+For the purpose of the tutorial the images required are already created using these pipelines, therefore here you can will find a description on how they have been created and where they are availbale.
+## Ask for new release

-Using AICoE tooling you can rely on bots helping you as described above:
+Using pipelines like the AICoE tooling you can rely on bots helping you, as described above in the initial description.

-1. Verify that [.aicoe.yaml](https://github.com/thoth-station/elyra-aidevsecops-tutorial/blob/master/.aicoe-ci.yaml) is correctly created and you have checks set.
-Have a look at [AICoE Pipeline][8] description docs for more information.
+These pipelines are described in [AICoE Pipeline][8] and you can use them for you projects if you are interested.

+In this case the [.aicoe.yaml](https://github.com/thoth-station/elyra-aidevsecops-tutorial/blob/master/.aicoe-ci.yaml) is created with all information relative to build (e.g. base image, build strategy, registry where to push) as described in [AICoE Pipeline][8] documentation.

+The pipelines used in Thoth project are maintained by bots.
+Therefore you can open an issue asking for release (e.g patch, minor, major) and the bots will handle your request.
+One the request will be completed the bot will automatically close the issue as you can see from the images below:

 <div style="text-align:center">
 <img alt="Open Issue Release" src="https://raw.githubusercontent.com/thoth-station/elyra-aidevsecops-tutorial/master/docs/images/OpenIssueRelease.png">